luther9/ilinkedlist/README.md

 # `ilinkedlist`

 This module is an implementation of immutable linked lists.
-A linked list is defined as either nil or a Pair whose cdr is a linked list.
+A linked list is defined as either `nil` or a `Pair` whose `cdr` is a linked list.
 Linked lists are hashable.
-Note that it is possible to create an improper list by passing a non-list as the second argument to Pair.
-Almost all functions in this module ignore the last cdr of a list and assume that it's nil.
+Note that it is possible to create an improper list by passing a non-list as the second argument to `Pair`.
+Almost all functions in this module ignore the last `cdr` of a list and assume that it's `nil`.

 Linked lists are useful, because they can be built element-by-element in O(n).
 Tuples require O(n^2) due to having to copy the tuple with each new element.